ElectroOptical Innovations Consulting

 areas of optics, electronics, photonics, and mixed-technology

 systems.
-We've worked with clients of all sizes, from garage
+As consultants we've worked with clients of all sizes,

-startups to universities to the largest manufacturers.
-You can see
+from garage startups to universities to the largest manufacturers.

 and let's discuss your application.